-New Zealand CRicket Awards: Kane Williamson wins Sir Richard Hadlee Medal for fourth time | Sports-Games
+New Zealand Cricket Awards: Kane Williamson wins Sir Richard Hadlee Medal for fourth time | Sports-Games

 ''Although it seemed a long way off, winning four Tests before you've started one is a pretty lofty goal and we knew we just had to try and play as well as we could and commit to what was in front of us.

-''To and do that for a long period of time and to spend some time at the crease personally and make contributions towards that … certainly pretty proud as a leader and a player in this side that we were able to achieve some of those things and we’re looking forward to that final,” he added.
+''...certainly pretty proud as a leader and a player in this side that we were able to achieve some of those things and we're looking forward to that final,'' he added.

-Blackcaps batsman Conway made every post a winner in his first international season and was rewarded with the men’s ODI and T20 International Player of the Year awards.
+Conway was rewarded for a fine run in his first international season with the men's ODI and T20 International Player of the Year awards.

+The elegant-left hander smashed 473 T20I runs at an average of 59 and strike rate of 151, with four half-centuries and a top-score of 99 not out.

 Conway's ODI form was just as dominant as he plundered 225 runs at 75 in the three-game series against Bangladesh, including his maiden international century at the Basin Reserve in March.

-White Ferns' Kerr’s all-round skills and fielding prowess saw her win the Dream11 Super Smash and the International T20 women’s awards.
+Among the women, Amelia Kerr’s all-round skills and fielding prowess saw her win the Dream11 Super Smash and the T20 awards.

 The leg-spinning all-rounder played a key role in the team's upset wins over Australia in Brisbane before Christmas and in Napier last month.